LSSTDESC/rail/docs/source/new_rail_stage.rst

 and configuration parameters are all defined in particular ways to allow ``RailStage`` objects to be integrated into larger data analysis pipelines.

+``RailStage`` classes should include a property called ``entrypoint_function`` which gives the name of the method that should be called by an end user.
+These functions in particular should be well-typed and documented.

 Simple Example
 ==============